massquantity/LibRecommender/README.md

 + Implement a number of popular recommendation algorithms such as SVD, DeepFM, BPR etc.

-+ Allow user to use pure behavior features as well as other meta features.
++ Allow user to use either collaborative-filtering or content-based features, thus a hybrid system.

 + Automatically convert categorical features to sparse representation, thus ease the memory usage.

-+ Enable negative sampling for implicit dataset.
++ Suitable for explicit and implicit datasets, and negative sampling is provided for implicit dataset.

-+ Using Cython or Tensorflow to accelerate model training.
++ Making use of Cython or Tensorflow to accelerate model training.

 + Provide end-to-end workflow, i.e. data handling / preprocessing -> model training -> evaluate -> serving.